 4. For a more comprehensive guide, Smartsheet has put together the ultimate guide to small business budgeting.

-5. We recommend keeping track of your expenses by digitizing your receipts, invoices, and other financial documents.
+5. We recommend keeping track of your expenses with receipt software that allows you to digitize your receipts, invoices, and other financial documents.
 Shoeboxed has put together a complete guide to receipt organizing and management.

 6. Lastly, knowing what you can safely write off will mean more cash in your budget for other necessary or variable expenses.